 Qualified Health Claims

-Unlike authorized health claims, qualified health claims don’t have the meet SSA standards.
+Unlike authorized health claims, qualified health claims don’t have meet SSA standards.
 However, the FDA still requires that they hold up to some significant scientific evidence.
 This is what you can expect to see from an FDA-approved qualified health claim:

 - “Scientific evidence suggests, but does not prove, that whole grains (three servings or 48 grams per day), as part of a low saturated fat, low cholesterol diet, may reduce the risk of diabetes mellitus type 2.”